Training structure

 Faculty of Science

-- Application to a concrete case study: an aquifer in the Languedoc coastal zone ;
+- Application to a concrete case study: an aquifer in the Languedoc coastal zone;

-- Synthesis and report/poster writing.
+- Summary and report/poster writing.

-Practical work: 18h
+Practical work: 6 p.m.

-TEE 2 project
+TEE 2 Project

 ECTS